Is your organisation ‘Deaf Aware’?

 So how can you improve your communication and make your business more accessible generally?
 Below are some quick tips to improve communication with Deaf and Hard of Hearing people:

 - Make sure you offer a number of different ways for people to contact you e.g. online booking appointments system, email booking/confirmation system.
-You might include a text messaging service.
+You might also include a text messaging service.

 - Have a deaf awareness session.
 Knowledge is power and can empower staff to feel more confident around those that communicate differently.

 - If a BSL interpreter is preferred, arrange for a qualified interpreter to attend the next meeting.
+There is a public register of BSL interpreters on the NRCPD website.

 - Ensure you have a system in place for booking an interpreter and that staff know the booking process.